Unvaccinated people may have to pay more for health insurance

-CLEVELAND (WJW) – You may have to pay more for health insurance if you are not vaccinated against COVID-19.
+CLEVELAND (WJW) – You may wind up having to pay more for health insurance if you are not vaccinated against COVID-19.

 More employers and insurance companies are considering raising health insurance premiums for employees who choose to forego vaccination.